 These datas with different dimensions can be freely mixed with the obvious semantic that if N <M an element of cayley_dickson<N> will be considered as having its components from N to M-1, null as an element of cayley_dickson<M>

-Higher are the dimensions weirder are these algebras
+Higher are the dimensions, weirder are these algebras:

 The functions commutator (resp. associator) can be used to see if two (resp. three) Cayley-Dickson value commute (resp. associate).